quintal/hello-world/README.md

 # hello-world

-This is the first repository.

-Testing the branching feature right now.
+Welcome visitor!

+Here can some of my projects be found that I would like to share.

+I am an electrical engineer and like to play around with new electronics, programming languages etc.

+Github is a great platform for sharing some of my projects.
 However, it is not suprisingly different than subversion.
 Just with local copies.